 From regatta to pretzels in the green north of Munich

-Take a tour to the Olympic regatta course and Schleißheim Castle in the north of Munich.
+Go on a bike tour to the Olympic regatta course and Schleißheim Palace in the north of Munich.
 Return via the English Garden with its beer gardens.
-Let's go on an excursion by train and bike!
+Off you go on an excursion by train and bike!

 Start